 When you’re running your own business, maintaining a good work-life balance can be difficult.

-In fact, when Members were asked about the biggest challenges of running an automotive business for Capricorn’s State of the Nation Report, a good work-life balance topped the list, at 46%.
+In fact, when Members were asked about the biggest challenges of running an automotive business for Capricorn’s State of the Nation Report 2022, a good work-life balance topped the list, at 42%.
 The same percentage said they also struggled to find time to take a break or holiday.

-The study also found 52% of Members consider having a good work-life balance a top marker of success.
+The study also found 54% of Members consider having a good work-life balance to be a key indicator of success.

 For many Members there’s a clearly a disconnect between what they want and the reality they’re living.
 So, what can they do about it?
 We spoke to some experts to get their advice.
 Here’s what they told us.